miketeja/9dots.io-pages/Ovtypaa.md

 ## Overview
 Students are challenged to construct a Rube Goldberg machine using limited resources, with the task of pushing a Lego car forward using a marble.
 Students focus on mechanical energy transfer using various mechanical devices.

-As the unit moves on and more energy device transfers are introduced, students will utilize Little Bits inputs and outputs to add to the complexity of their Rube Goldberg machines.

 ## Setup
 ### materials:
 - Per Group: